 It’s that time of year again in the Pacific Northwest.
 The forecast calls for grey skies and on and off again rain for the next few months.
-And though some northwest residents welcome the change in weather, others like to trade in their rain jackets for tank-tops and head south to enjoy warmer temperatures.
+And though some northwest residents welcome the change in weather, others like to trade in their rain jackets for tank-tops and head south to enjoy warmer temperatures in their favorite snowbird destinations.

 For starters, the beaches are some of the most beautiful in the state and are often ranked among the best on the planet.
 Looking for rain forest and waterfalls?
 The famous Hāna Highway is hands down the ultimate jungle adventure drive in Hawai‘i.
 Volcano?
 Maui has one of those, too.
 Sure, it hasn’t oozed lava in more than 200 years, but watching the sunrise from atop 10,023-foot-high Haleakalā is an ethereal experience you won’t soon forget.